Interstate 10: Texas

 From the state line with New Mexico (at Anthony) to State Highway 20 (SH 20) in west El Paso, I-10 is bordered by frontage roads South Desert for lanes along I-10 east (actually headed south) and North Desert for lanes along I-10 west (headed north).
 The Interstate then has no frontage roads for 9 mi but regains them east of downtown and retains them to Clint.
 In this stretch, the frontage roads are Gateway East for the eastbound lanes and Gateway West for the westbound lanes.
 All four frontage roads are one-way streets.
 Gateway East and Gateway West are notable, in particular, for the Texas Department of Transportation (TxDOT)'s liberal usage of the Texas U-turn at most underpasses of I-10 on this stretch.

-I-10 is the western terminus for I-20, and the two highways intersect at Scroggins Draw, about 41 mi southwest of Pecos, at milemarker 186.
+I-10 is the western terminus for I-20, and the two highways intersect in Reeves County, about 41 mi southwest of Pecos, at milemarker 186.

 A small portion of I-10 from Loop 1604 to Downtown San Antonio is known as the Northwest Expressway or the McDermott Freeway, while another portion from downtown to Loop 1604 east is called East Expressway or José López Freeway.
 In Downtown San Antonio, it has a concurrency with I-35, and, throughout most of the northwest side of the city, it has a concurrency with US 87, which begins in Comfort, before turning off and heading east out of the city.
 Starting in San Antonio, it follows a more direct route of US 90, with occasional small concurrences.

 In Houston, from the western suburb of Katy to downtown, I-10 is commonly known as the Katy Freeway.
-This section has as many as 26 lanes (12 mainlanes, eight lanes of access roads, and six mid-freeway high-occupancy toll [HOT]/high-occupancy vehicle [HOV] lanes, not counting access road turning lanes) and is one of the widest freeways in the world.
+This section has as many as 18 lanes (12 main lanes and 6 mid-freeway high-occupancy toll [HOT]/high-occupancy vehicle [HOV] lanes, not counting access road turning lanes) and is one of the widest freeways in the world.
 The space for the expansion was the right-of-way of the old Missouri–Kansas–Texas Railroad.
 The section east of Downtown Houston is officially known as the East Freeway, although it is widely known by locals as the Baytown East Freeway due to a marketing push by Baytown, one of the largest cities in Greater Houston.

 In Beaumont, it is known as I-10 south, south of Calder Avenue, and I-10 north, north of Calder Avenue.
 It is known as I-10 east from the I-10 curve to the Neches River, which is Beaumont's and Jefferson County's eastern boundary line.
 Continuing into Orange County and passing through the city of Orange at the easternmost end of Texas, and located at the base of the Sabine River bridge is the last I-10 milemarker in Texas, number 880, before entering into Louisiana.
 Approximately 36 percent of I-10's entire route is located within Texas; the longest segment of any signed Interstate within one state.